-An Event is a note, CC message, or other MIDI message that can be recorded into the tracks of a PC4 song.
-Each song in the PC4 can use up to 50,000 Events.
-Some of these Events may also be used by functions such as Riffs or the Compare Song buffer.
+An Event is a note, CC message, or other MIDI message that can be recorded into the tracks of a K2700 song.
+Each song in the K2700 can use up to 50,000 Events.
+Some of these Events may also be used by functions such as Riffs, or comparing old and new versions of the song in the Save Changes dialog.
 50,000 Events is more than enough for most songs, and most users will never run out of events.
 In the rare case that you run out of events in the current song, the Event Statistics can be used to determine which functions are using Events.

 When calculating Event Statistics, a pair of note-on and note-off events are considered a single event.
-All other events are stored as single events on the PC4.
+All other events are stored as single events on the K2700.
 The Event Statistics fields are:

-- Max Events: The maximum number of notes / events in memory. - Free Events: The number of notes/events that are free. - Song Events: The total number of events (including notes) in the current song. - Used Events: The total number of notes / events being used. - Partitioned Events: The number of partitioned events, which are events for which space in memory is allocated. - Temp Events: The total number of events in the temp buffer (the temp buffer is used when grabbing events from a different song).
+- Max Events: The maximum number of notes / events in memory. - Free Events: The number of notes/events that are free. - Song Events: The total number of events (including notes) in the current song. - Used Events: The total number of notes/events being used. - Partitioned Events: The number of partitioned events, which are events for which space in memory is allocated. - Temp Events: The total number of events in the temp buffer (the temp buffer is used when grabbing events from a different song).